Landlord Info

 • What are the standards?

-• Sanitary Facilities – must be contained within the dwelling unit to be leased and available for exclusive use of the occupants of that dwelling unit.
+• Sanitary Facilities – must be contained within the dwelling unit to be leased and available for the exclusive use of the occupants of that dwelling unit.
 The bathroom must be located in a separate room and have a flush toilet in the proper operating condition.
 The bathroom must have a fixed basin with a sink, trap and hot water running in proper operating condition.
 The unit must have a shower or a tub with hot and cold running water in it in good operating condition.
 The facility must utilize an approvable public or private disposal system, including a locally approvable septic system.

 • Food Preparation & Refuse Disposal – The unit must have a cooking stove or range and refrigerator of appropriate size for the unit (ie. family), all in proper operating condition.
 This equipment may be supplied by either the owner or the tenant.
 The unit must have a kitchen sink in proper operating condition with a sink trap and hot and cold water running which drains into an approvable private or public system.
 The unit must provide space for the storage, preparation, and serving of food.
 There must be adequate facilities and services for sanitary disposal of food waste and reuse, including temporary storage facilities where necessary (ex. garbage containments).